allan-walpy/my-dev-guide/code_conventions.md

 #### Add an empty line

-Add an empty line between multi-line statements, between multi-line members, after the closing curly braces, between unrelated code blocks, around the `#region` keyword and between the `using` statements accourding to the grouping policy in project
+Add an empty line between multi-line statements, between multi-line members, after the closing curly braces, between unrelated code blocks, around the `#region` keyword and between the `using` statements according to the grouping policy in project

 ### Namespace grouping policy

-Namespaces must be grouped into two, they separates from other with one epty line
+Namespaces must be grouped into two, they separates from other with one empty line

 ```c#
 using Group1.Smth;